Torpedo net: Second World War

 Torpedo nets were revived in the Second World War.
 In January 1940 the UK Admiralty had the ocean liner Arandora Star fitted out with steel booms at Avonmouth and then ordered her to Portsmouth where she spent three months testing nets of various mesh sizes in the English Channel.
-The net successfully caught all the torpedoes fired at them and reduced the ship's speed by only 1 kn, but in March 1940 the nets were removed.
+The net caught all the torpedoes fired at them and reduced the ship's speed by only 1 kn, but in March 1940 the nets were removed.
 In July the unprotected Arandora Star was sunk by a torpedo, killing 805 people.

-Booms and nets were fitted to a few ships in August 1941, and by the end of the Second World War they had been fitted to 700 ships.
-The nets did not protect the whole of a ship, but protected from 60 to 75 percent of each side.
+Booms and nets were fitted to a few ships in August 1941 and by the end of the Second World War they had been fitted to 700 ships.
+The nets did not protect the whole of a ship but protected from 60 to 75 per cent of each side.
 Twenty-one ships so equipped were subject to torpedo attacks while the nets were deployed.
-Fifteen ships survived as the nets succeeded in protecting them.
+Fifteen ships survived as the nets protected them.
 The other six were sunk because a torpedo either penetrated a net or hit an unprotected part of a ship.

 Nets protected ships at anchor, especially as obstacles against submarines, human torpedoes, and frogmen.
-They were also used to protect dams, and led to the development of bouncing bombs to defeat them, as in Operation Chastise.
+They were also used to protect dams and led to the development of bouncing bombs to defeat them, as in Operation Chastise.